teras/appbundler/README.md

 appbundler
 =============

-A fork of the [Java Application Bundler](https://svn.java.net/svn/appbundler~svn) transformed into a maven artifact. with the following changes:
+A fork of the [Java Application Bundler](https://svn.java.net/svn/appbundler~svn) transformed into a maven artifact with the following changes:

 - The native binary is created as universal (32/64)